-- Communication plan, risk assessment and risk management plan - A list of impacted parties and proposed compensation / mitigation - Statement from the CDSP that they are able to facilitate data and systems impacts. - Evidence that other, required Derogation applications have been made (e.g. Safety Case (HSE), Licence (Ofgem) and have not been rejected. - Evidence of any consultation with IGT UNC parties and/or affected consumers and/or affected third parties including responses to such consultation - Plan for 'return to normal' at end of derogation
+- Communication plan, risk assessment and risk management plan - A list of impacted parties and proposed compensation / mitigation - Statement from the CDSP that they are able to facilitate data and systems impacts. - Evidence that other, required Derogation applications have been made approved (e.g. Safety Case (HSE), Where the derogation is within the remit of Ofgem (e.g. Licence, other Codes) an application has been made and Licence (Ofgem) and have not been rejected. - Evidence of any consultation with IGT UNC parties and/or affected consumers and/or affected third parties including responses to such consultation - Plan for 'return to normal' at end of derogation